christiangenco/christiangenco.github.io/_books/2017-10-25-relationships.md

 (more about crushes in chapter 15)

 A healthier philosophy is one of **pessimism**.
 Assume your partner won't understand you very well, and you won't understand them.
-The few ways you do understand eachother will be exceptions to be celebrated, and a more comprehensive understanding will need to be demandingly worked towards.
+The few ways you do understand each other will be exceptions to be celebrated, and a more comprehensive understanding will need to be demandingly worked towards.
 Disagreements should be celebrated as learning more about someone close up across the full range of their life.

 Dealing with other people is hard and complicated; long term relationships work differently than honeymoon periods.
 Understanding other people are entities separate from us is something we have to learn (babies think their mothers are an extension of themselves and get frustrated when their needs aren't intuited).